peggles2/search-gov/README.markdown

     index.number_of_shards: 1
     index.number_of_replicas: 0

+In order to run multiple versions of Elasticsearch (necessary for I14y), you'll need to specify a unique `cluster.name` and port for your 1.7 cluster:

+    cluster.name: elasticsearch_17
+    http.port: 9217

+Optionally, you can also specify the `node.name`:

+    node.name: "usasearch"

 For the time being, add this to the end of the file to re-enable MVEL scripting for sandboxed languages like Groovy:

     script.disable_dynamic: false